bryanlin39/childrens_dictionary/README.md

 ## Description

 Children's Dictionary is a web application that builds a dictionary by creating Definition objects within Word objects.
-Access the webpage directly from .
+Access the webpage directly from https://rocky-shore-15054.herokuapp.com/.

 ## Setup/Installation Requirements

 * Clone the repository (https://github.com/bryanlin39/childrens_dictionary.git)
+* Install all gems (sinatra, sinatra-contrib, rspec, capybara, pry, launchy) by using "bundle"
+* Run Sinatra by typing "ruby app.rb" in the terminal
-* Open in any web browser
+* Open any web browser
+* Navigate to the application home page by entering "localhost:4567" in the URL

 ## Known Bugs